jkristia/grpc-playground/readme.md

 ## pb2 to python class generator
-`generator/generator.py` generates 'plain' python classes from the protobuf generated classes.
-The generated pb2 classes has a lot of shortcomings, even with typings enabled.
+`generator/generator.py` generates 'plain' python classes from the protobuf `pb2` generated classes.

-The generated classes has python properties with typings, and support of 'oneof', no need to use pb.HasField('som hard coded field name').
-There are cases where the use of the field name is necessary, for this reason the generated class contains defined constants for all fields
+The generated pb2 classes has a few shortcomings, which is why I felt the need for writing this generator.

+This generator will create typed properties and will create constans for all field names.
+There should not be any hard coded field name in the code, instead the generated constants should be used.
+To benefit from  this, linting must be enabled to show type errors.

+All properties are of `Optional[]` type, so rather than checking for `my_msg.HasField['foo_field']`, simply check for `my_msg.fooField is not None`

 To convert back and forth use
 ```python